Iron ore: Phosphorus

-There are two remedies for high phosphorus iron.
-The oldest, easiest and cheapest, is avoidance.
+There are two remedies for high-phosphorus iron.
+The oldest, easiest, and cheapest is avoidance.
 If the iron that the ore produced was cold short, one would search for a new source of iron ore.
 The second method involves oxidizing the phosphorus during the fining process by adding iron oxide.
 This technique is usually associated with puddling in the 19th century, and may not have been understood earlier.
-For instance Isaac Zane, the owner of Marlboro Iron Works did not appear to know about it in 1772.
+For instance, Isaac Zane, owner of Marlboro Iron Works, did not appear to know about it in 1772.
 Given Zane's reputation for keeping abreast of the latest developments, the technique was probably unknown to the ironmasters of Virginia and Pennsylvania.

 Phosphorus is generally considered to be a deleterious contaminant because it makes steel brittle, even at concentrations of as little as 0.6%.
-When the Gilchrist–Thomas process allowed to remove bulk amounts of the element from cast iron in the 1870s, it was a major development because most of the iron ores mined in continental Europe at the time were phosphorous.
-However, removing all the contaminant by fluxing or smelting is complicated, and so desirable iron ores must generally be low in phosphorus to begin with.
+When the Gilchrist–Thomas process allowed the removal of bulk amounts of the element from cast iron in the 1870s, it was a significant development because most of the iron ores mined in continental Europe at the time were phosphorus.
+However, removing all the contaminants by fluxing or smelting is complicated, and so desirable iron ores must generally be low in phosphorus to begin with.

 Aluminium

-Small amounts of aluminium (Al) are present in many ores including iron ore, sand and some limestones.
-The former can be removed by washing the ore prior to smelting.
-Until the introduction of brick lined furnaces, the amount of aluminium contamination was small enough that it did not have an effect on either the iron or slag.
+Small amounts of aluminium (Al) are present in many ores, including iron ore, sand, and some limestones.
+The former can be removed by washing the ore before smelting.
+Until the introduction of brick-lined furnaces, the amount of aluminium contamination was small enough that it did not affect either the iron or slag.
 However, when brick began to be used for hearths and the interior of blast furnaces, the amount of aluminium contamination increased dramatically.
 This was due to the erosion of the furnace lining by the liquid slag.

 Aluminium is difficult to reduce.
 As a result, aluminium contamination of the iron is not a problem.
 However, it does increase the viscosity of the slag.
-This will have a number of adverse effects on furnace operation.
+This will have several adverse effects on furnace operation.
 The thicker slag will slow the descent of the charge, prolonging the process.
 High aluminium will also make it more difficult to tap off the liquid slag.
-At the extreme this could lead to a frozen furnace.
+At the extreme, this could lead to a frozen furnace.

-There are a number of solutions to a high aluminium slag.
+There are a number of solutions to a high-aluminium slag.
 The first is avoidance; do not use ore or a lime source with a high aluminium content.
 Increasing the ratio of lime flux will decrease the viscosity.